-THE vanguard of the workers buys books, and plenty of them, but obviously they are not of the vintage which appears in the sections of the Times Book Review-with exceptions, of course.
-For this organ of the bourgeoisie, in its hollow efforts to appear learned and well-informed, is compelled to review in its columns the economic, sociological and political works from the pens of proletarian writers especially since the momentous Bolshevist revolution in Russia.
-It does so, however, with great pain casting abuse, ridicule and downright misrepresentation at the heads of the worker theoreticians.
+THE vanguard of the workers buys books, and plenty of them, but obviously they are not of the vintage It is not by accident that the profeswhich appears in the sections of the Times Book Review-with exceptions, of course.
+For this organ of the bourgeoisie, in its hollow efforts to appear led to review in its columns the eco--especially since the momentous Bolshevist revolution in Russia.
+It does so, however, with great pain misrepresentation at the heads of the worker theoreticians.

-CINCE the books to the tune of 293 in one season are not read by the proletariat, we must conclude that either the middle class or the bourgeoisie proper devour this great crop.
+SINCE the books to the tune of 293 in one season are not read by the proletariat, we must conclude that either the middle class or the bourgeoisie proper devour this great crop.
 As a matter of fact, it is both.
 The middle class, as Marx pointed out, are constantly aping their brethren of the four hundred.
 The middle class being by far the greater of the two in numbers, is the greatest consumer of this literary trash which is called fiction.
 Their homes are just littered with two-dollar sellers.